-The Blood Alcohol section relies on refrigerators for the storage of standards and for the storage of subject samples in the laboratory.
-These refrigerators contain a NIST-traceable thermometer.
-The temperature logsheets are placed near the respective refrigerators and the temperature inside of the refrigerator will be evaluated on a weekly basis.
-These logs will be collected when complete and maintained in the appropriate maintenance log binder.
+The Toxicology section relies on refrigerators for the storage of reference materials, solutions, and subject samples in the laboratory.
+The temperature inside of these refrigerators will be evaluated on a weekly basis.
+The temperature logs will be collected when complete and maintained in the appropriate maintenance log binder.
 The temperature for the refrigerators will be maintained above freezing and below 8°C. If the temperature is outside of the acceptable range but is still cold, the analyst will adjust the temperature manually.
 If the appropriate range is still not attainable, the analyst will take the refrigerator out of service and move the samples or blood alcohol standards to another refrigerator within the lab which has an acceptable temperature as read on the thermometer.
 If the refrigerator is not cooling, it is to be immediately taken out of service and the blood or blood alcohol standards moved to a suitable refrigerator.
 Any time the refrigerator needs to be taken out of service, it will be recorded on the refrigerator log sheet.